Please note due to the exceptionally high volume of orders we are receiving dispatch will be within 5 working days

 See why here

 Finca La Bolsa was bought by Jorge Vides, a distinguished medical professional, in 1958.
 It achieved fame in specialty circles for placing in the country’s Cup of Excellence competition achieving 2nd place in 2002.

 La Bolsa means ‘handbag’ and was named so as it is nestled between two mountains, which provide a very stable, humid microclimate.
 This combined with the limestone rich soils give the coffee trees all they require to produce cups of great quality with the perfect balance of acidity and body.
 The farm is Rainforest Alliance certified and has a school and nursery on site with fully trained, full time teachers.
 All of the temporary and permanent staff have access to schooling for their children, and they are incentivised to leave their children at school or nursery through food donations.
 When a child attends school or nursery for 5 consecutive days they receive a weekly supply of rice, beans and corn.
 We were struck with the approach enforced by the farm owners here who are the driving force behind the farm even though they are well into their eighties!

-Once you have placed your order, you will receive an email to confirm it is being processed and then another one to let you know when it has been dispatched/is ready to collect.
+Once you have placed your order, you will receive an email to confirm it is being processed and then another one to let you know when it has been dispatched.